The Curse of La Llorona-2019

 To expand on this, the audience will experience concern for Kayla as she winds up in the backseat of a strange boy’s car, encouraged to take off her top, going rapidly from comedy to alarm.

-The bright young star is sure to be the next big thing with her innocent yet brazen teenage looks- she is only sixteen after all!
-With pimples and a pretty face, she admires yet despises popular kids and resorts to telling one-off.
-Fisher gives Kayla sass and poise mixed with her anti-socialism.
+The bright young star will surely be the next big thing with her innocent yet brazen teenage looks- she is only sixteen!
+With pimples and a pretty face, she admires yet despises popular kids and resorts to telling one-off stories.

-Befriended by a pretty and popular high-school student assigned to be her buddy, Kayla awakens with gusto, finally seeing there may be life after middle school, and maybe, just maybe high school will not be as torturous as earlier years.
+Befriended by a pretty and popular high school student assigned to be her buddy, Kayla awakens with gusto, finally seeing there may be life after middle school and maybe, just maybe, high school will not be as torturous as earlier years.

 The sobering realization is that painful teenage experiences do not end when the three o’clock school bell signals the end of the day.